iTwin/iTwinUI/CONTRIBUTING.md

 #### Checklist

-- Component created following project structure.
+- Component added or modified using [guidelines](#Developing) above.
 - Tests added to `backstop/tests` and `backstop/scenarios`.
   - `.html` file has all possible states of the component.
   - `.js` file has scenarios covering these cases.
 - Updated changelog.

-- Ensure, that issue is linked in the PR and you have a proper description of the PR.
+After verifying that- Ensure, that issue is linked in the PR and you have a proper description of the PR.